BDC Hamburger Icon

 Like postcards, direct-mail letters can be an effective marketing medium.
 Here are some advantages of using letters in direct mail marketing.

-A letter might be a way to go if your mailing requires a more official or personal touch or must explain in-depth information.
-Letters have more space.
-If your services require more explanation and details, such as for a financial planning firm, nonprofit seeking donations or an insurance company, a letter gives you room to explain yourself to potential or current customers.
+If your services require more explanation and details — such as for a financial planning firm, a nonprofit seeking donations or an insurance company — a letter gives you room to explain.

-In these cases, a letter is the way to go because it provides the bandwidth to explain why your fundraising campaign is so important or give all the details of the big event your company is throwing.
+In addition, if you’re running a fundraising campaign for a local nonprofit or asking customers to sign a document or RSVP to a big event, a letter is the way to go because it provides the space to explain why your fundraising campaign is so important or to give the details of the big event your company is throwing.

 FYIDid you know